Eugene M. Kulischer: Work

-In the United States, he “served successively as consultant or staff member of the International Labor Office, the Office of Strategic Services, the Bureau of the Census, the Department of the Army, and the Library of Congress.
-His major works include The Displacement of Population in Europe (Montreal, 1943), and Europe on the Move (New York, 1948)".
-Ay the heart of his work is a simple axiom: individual short-distance movements have a combined action that creates great population shifts.
+In the United States, he “served successively as consultant or staff member of the International Labor Office, the Office of Strategic Services, the Bureau of the Census, the Department of the Army, and the Library of Congress."
+At the heart of his work is a simple axiom: individual short-distance movements have a combined action that creates great population shifts.
 An expansion of that concept is his oft-quoted dictum:

 "The migratory movement is at once perpetual, partial, and universal.
 It never ceases, it affects every people, but at a given moment it sets in motion only a small number of each population; hence the illusion of immobility.
 In fact, there is never a moment of immobility for any people, because no migration remains isolated".

 With that paragraph, he created a bridge linking the migration of individuals and the demographic fact of great migrations.
 He and his brother, along with millions of others, tried to put Europe as far behind them as they could on the eve of World War II.
 All of them had their own reasons.
 Some left because of their ethnicity, others because of their religion.
 Some left because of their politics, others because they feared the upheaval that they knew to loom on the horizon.

 For Kulischer and his brother, their reasons for moving were simple.
 They were Jewish and forecast the outcome of World War II based on demographic trends.
 They reasoned that the Soviets and the Germans were on a collision course and that the Germans would lose.

 "Man's history," Kulischer remarked, "is the story of his wanderings".
 From the standpoint of the sociology of knowledge, he added, "Most scholars are rooted in their environment.
-They differ in their ability to outgrow it".
-Combining those two statements applied for him and many of his peers who lived as exiles abroad and grew as they moved, such as the Austrian social scientists in exile (1933–1945).
+They differ in their ability to outgrow it."

 As Jackson and Howe recently observed in evaluating the migrations' impact:

 E. M. Kulischer once reminded his readers that in A.D.
 900 Berlin had no Germans, Moscow had no Russians, Budapest had no Hungarians, Madrid was a Moorish settlement, and Constantinople had hardly any Turks.
 He added that the Normans had not yet settled in Great Britain and before the sixteenth century there were no Europeans living in North or South America, Australia, New Zealand, or South Africa.

 Publications

-He published several books like the following:
+Kulischer published several books including the following: